glasPal6/Automatic_Potplant_Waterer/README.md

 	- Plot graphs on the app
 		- Show predictive results on graphs
 		- Plot estimated mean

+- Docker
+	- Create a Docker container for the project (if applicable...)

 - Git
 	- Create a git action for a pull request